maksymilianMroz/product-list-management/README.md

 # Getting Started!

-You can see this project [here](https://maksymilianMroz.github.io/product-list-management).
+To see this project:

-Or you can clone project to your machine. \
+Clone project to your machine. \
-In the project directory, you can run: `yarn install`.\
+In the project directory run: `yarn install`.\
 and later: `yarn start`
+(I cannot give this app 'live version' cause gh pages throw this away cause of http instead of https endpoints

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.